Bhavdeep0106/Audio-Calculator/README.md

 # Hakathon-Project
-My project that i made in a hackthon
+My project that i made for a Hackathon
+Project was made using HTML,CSS,& Javascript